Certaine Wytches; Chelmsford, Essex, 1566, 2009

-Anne Jackson’s Statement
+Anne Jackson’s Artist Statement

 The works I am showing here are all from my continuing project, ‘The Witchcraft Series.’
 I am exploring the history of witch persecutions, specifically in Europe, and contemporary attitudes to the idea of ‘witchcraft.’
-I see it as a fruitful metaphor, both for contemporary political problems and historic attitudes to women, power, science, medicine and the unknown.
+I see it as a fruitful metaphor, both for contemporary political problems and historic attitudes to women, power, science, medicine, and the unknown.
 These works use imagery and text from original historic documents and pamphlets.
-I think it is no coincidence that witch-persecution flared up across Europe soon after the invention of the printing press.
+I think it is no coincidence that witch persecution flared up across Europe soon after the invention of the printing press.
 The quest for sensational stories to print continues to this day, with hard facts and evidence often discarded or ignored.
 The images in ‘Witch-Hunt: Maleficium (In Memoriam)’ come from the earliest books published about the dangerous presence of witches in society, and all the dreadful deeds they did.
 In ‘Certaine Wytches; Chelmsford, Essex 1566’ I used the images (supposedly) of the actual women who were hanged, Agnes and Joan Waterhouse, her daughter.
-I was trying to give those women faces as a sort of memorial.
-The skeleton-image in ‘Ursula Kempe; St. Osyth, Essex, 1582’ is based on a postcard of 1929.
+I was trying to give those women’s faces as a sort of memorial.
+The skeleton image in ‘Ursula Kempe; St. Osyth, Essex, 1582’ is based on a postcard from 1929.
 The remains were thought to be those of Ursula Kempe, executed for witchcraft, and were a sensational tourist attraction in the county of Essex, England for a number of years after they were found.
-In all the works in this series I intend to evoke a sense of compassion for people caught up in uncontrollable events.
+In all the works in this series, I intend to evoke a sense of compassion for people caught up in uncontrollable events.

-In Autumn 2017, I launched my one-woman show of ‘The Witchcraft Series’ so far, at The Museum in the Park, Stroud, Gloucestershire, UK.
+In Autumn 2017, I launched my one-woman show ‘The Witchcraft Series’ at The Museum in the Park, Stroud, Gloucestershire, UK.
 Entitled “Certaine Wytches: Fear, Myth & Magic.”
 It was very well received and is now set up to tour the UK, and perhaps further.
 It has recently been booked to appear at The Devon Guild of Craftsmen, Bovey Tracey, Devon, UK, in Spring 2019.
 Further information can be found on my website, www.annejackson.co.uk, or by following me on Facebook, or Twitter (@knotgirl1).
 A fully-illustrated book of the series so far, entitled “Witch, Hexe, Sorciere” is available.
 Contact me for details.

 Anne Jackson’s Biography